ClementFra/FranquartClement_3_140222/README.md

-## Ohmyfood, order ur meal
-***
+## Ohmyfood
+Your online meal order !
+**
-This projet, forms part of the Openclassrooms course for web development, focus mainly on Sass and CSS 3 and annimations.
+This project is part of the Openclassrooms development course, assessing skills in animation and Css.
-Languages used: HTML and CSS.
+## language used:

+* The languages used are HTML and Css via Sass preprocessor.

-## Required :
+## Required:

-* Install node.js, version 8.5.0 or later.
+* It is required to use node.js 8.5.0 .

-## Installation
+## Installation:

-Clone the Github repository, then open the folder in your code editor.
+* To install clone the Github repository in your text editor example Visual studio code, you will need to install Sass in order to enjoy the site.
-Install Sass globally with: npm -g install sass.
+* To install Sass please enter the command npm -g install sass.

-## Use
+## Use:

-Use *npm run start* command to get the css code compressed, it's used for the production mode.
-Use *npm run sass* command before start coding: the code was automatically compile any changes to *style.css*.
+* Please use the *npm run sass* command before starting any changes, the code will be automatically compiled in the style.css folder.
+* If you are using production mode, use the *npm run start* command.